-If at any time the Committee is deemed to be functioning outside the limits of its powers as described herein, all powers may be revoked by written notice to the Committee signed by the General Manager or his/her representative.
+If at any time the Committee is deemed to be functioning outside the limits of its powers as described herein, all powers may be revoked by Council resolution and written notice provided to the Committee.

 7. MANAGEMENT OF THE ASSET